syedasadhashmi/devTinder/homework.md

 - What is the advantages and disadvantage of creating?
 - Read this arcticle about compond indexes - https://www.mongodb.com/docs/manual/core/indexes/index-types/index-compound/
 - ALWAYS THINK ABOUT CORNER CASES

+## Deployment On AWS

+Open an SSH client.
+(Run commands using git bash)

+Locate your private key file.
+The key used to launch this instance is devTinder-secret.pem

+Run this command, if necessary, to ensure your key is not publicly viewable. chmod 400 "devTinder-secret.pem"

+Connect to your instance using its Public DNS: ec2-3-143-243-48.us-east-2.compute.amazonaws.com

+ssh -i "devTinder-secret.pem" ubuntu@ec2-3-143-243-48.us-east-2.compute.amazonaws.com

+install nvm
+install node same version as in local machine

+--write keyword exit to logout from machine